MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 -   Optionally, create a page that uses the companion table as its source to enable client users can view, modify, create, and delete records in the table.

-At runtime, data from the external table is read into the [!INCLUDE[navnow](includes/navnow_md.md)] table, and in displayed in the assciated page, if any.
+At runtime, data from the external table is read into the [!INCLUDE[navnow](includes/navnow_md.md)] table, and in displayed in the associated page, if any.
 When records from the external table are instantiated, the connection is set on them.
 Any changes that client users make to records are pushed back to the external table.

 <!-- Creating or modifying records in the [!INCLUDE[navnow](includes/navnow_md.md)] table will be reflected in the external table, and vice versa.-->